-The Adult Day Service fee is $21.00 per day.
+The daily fee as of April 1, 2017 is $22.00 per day.
 Subsidies may be available for those who qualify.
 Fees are reviewed annually.

 Our ADS participants enjoy social, recreational and therapeutic activities led by professional staff.
 Each activity is designed to enhance participants' physical and psychological well-being.
 We often combine our long term care residents' and ADS group activities.

 - Gardening, reading, woodworking, cooking and baking.

 - Outings in a wheelchair-accessible bus.